1. Parties and the Agreement

 5.1 Invoicing and Payment:

-Unless otherwise specified in a Quote or the Selected Plan, Supplier will charge the Fee on a monthly basis invoiced in advance.
+- Unless otherwise specified in a Quote or the Selected Plan, Supplier will charge the Fee monthly, and invoiced in advance.
 Customer must pay the Fee, using the agreed payment method and as per the payment terms included in the invoice.

 5.2 Fee Review:

-Supplier will notify Customer in writing of any proposed increase in Fees as a result of a Fee Review at least 60 days prior to the commencement of the date that the new Fees will take effect.
-If Customer does not agree with the proposed increase in Fees, Customer may, within such 60-day period, terminate the Agreement by providing Supplier with written notice and the termination will take effect on the last day of the then current billing period.
+- Supplier will notify Customer in writing of any proposed increase in Fees due to a Fee Review at least 30 days prior to the commencement of the date that the new Fees will take effect.
+If Customer does not agree with the proposed increase in Fees, Customer may terminate the Agreement within such 30-day period by providing Supplier with written notice and the termination will take effect on the last day of the then current billing period.

 - Supplier may charge interest on the past due amount at the rate of 1.5% per month calculated daily and compounded monthly or, if lower, the highest rate permitted under applicable Laws;